 We are also happy to talk with you about wider SIP topics outside of our switch where possible.
 Under no circumstance will we tolerate rude behaviour, intimidation, or threats.
 We are all SSVVP and SSCA qualified, and whenever possible, we will cite references or point you to SIP traces for fact-checking information.

 If you have more than one problem to report, we ask:

-- Create a separate ticket for each request.
-This so that the individual concerns get routed to the correct staff.
+- Create a separate ticket for each request sone is routed to the correct staff member.

 - Allow an adequate amount of time for us to assess the problem and resolve it.
-We first have to assess if the problems are connected, adding extra time onto finding the roots themselves.
+We first determine if the problems are connected, adding extra time onto finding the roots themselves.

 - Call instead of emailing.
 This is so we can get a concise reading on all concerns quickly and ask follow-up questions on the spot.